Evolved Sample Weights for Bias Mitigation: Effectiveness Depends on the Fairness Objective: Discussion

-As shown in Table~\ref{tab:pvalues}, the number of datasets for which Evolved Weights (EW) outperform the two baseline methods depends strongly on the choice of optimization objectives (metrics).
-Specifically, EW yields significantly better results on 9 datasets under the (ACC, DPD) objective pair, 3 datasets under (ACC, SFN), 8 datasets under (ROC, DPD), and 5 datasets under (ROC, SFN).
-This pattern indicates that the effectiveness of evolving sample weights varies across different predictive–fairness metric combinations.
+As shown in Table~\ref{tab:pvalues}, the number of datasets for which Evolved Weights (EW) outperform the two baseline methods depends on the choice of optimization objectives (metrics).
+Specifically, EW yields significantly better results than other methods on 10 datasets under the (ACC, DP) objective pair, 2 datasets under (ACC, SFN), 7 datasets under (ROC, DP), and 5 datasets under (ROC, SFN).
+This pattern suggests that the effectiveness of evolving sample weights is sensitive to the predictive–fairness metric combination.
+Mixed-effects modeling further clarifies this relationship.
+As detailed in Section~\ref{sec:results} and Table~\ref{tab:mixed_effects}, while both objectives influence hypervolume, interaction effects reveal that the weighting method's impact is significantly modulated only by the choice of fairness objective.

-One possible reason behind this disparity in the performance across various combinations of metrics is that for some combinations, it might be easier to improve one metric without considerably affecting the other metric, thereby improving the Pareto front and the corresponding hypervolume.
-In contrast, other metric pairs might impose stronger trade-offs, making simultaneous improvement more difficult.

-The possibility of improvement in one metric without affecting the other is especially evident for fairness metrics such as demographic parity difference (DPD), which compare predictions \textit{within} subgroups (e.g., acceptance rate) rather than \textit{between} subgroups and the overall model performance.
-As a result, these metrics can sometimes be improved not by making the model more accurate or equitable, but by uniformly worsening the predicted outcomes for all subgroups, without affecting overall accuracy.
+This disparity in the performance of evolved weights across fairness metrics likely stems from the specific type of fairness they measure and their interactions with predictive metrics.
+Some fairness metrics permit fairness gains without significantly compromising predictive performance, thereby expanding the Pareto front and hypervolume.
+This is especially evident for DP, which compare predictions \textit{within} subgroups (e.g., acceptance rate) rather than \textit{between} subgroups and the overall model performance.
+As a result, this metric can sometimes be improved not by making the model more accurate or equitable, but by uniformly worsening the predicted outcomes for all subgroups, without affecting overall predictive performance.
 This creates the appearance of fairness improvement even when subgroup-level predictions degrade.